 Two days later, Roosevelt met with representatives of college football teams and demanded that actions be taken to turn football into a more gentlemanly, less brutal pastime.
 (Some say that Roosevelt threatened to ban the sport, but given the prevailing jurisprudence of the time, it’s unlikely he had that power.)
 In the end, Roosevelt triumphed: by December, sixty-two colleges agreed to enact reforms to prevent similar incidents.
 Swarthmore’s president, in his statement on instituting these reforms, specifically made note of Roosevelt’s request that the game be cleaned up.

 Bonus fact: Roosevelt probably had a deep respect for people like Maxwell who, despite injured, kept going.
 Seven years after the Swarthmore/Penn game, Roosevelt found himself in a similar, if not more dire, situation.
-Roosevelt was shot in the chest before a campaign speech stop in Madison, Wisconsin, in a would-be assassination attempt.
+Roosevelt was shot in the chest before a campaign speech stop in Milwaukee, Wisconsin, in a would-be assassination attempt.
 The bullet penetrated his steel eyeglasses case and a folded-over copy of the speech he aimed to deliver, and finally lodged itself in his chest.
 Yet Roosevelt continued on, giving a 90-minute speech, bloodied, before seeking medical attention.
 He survived the attack.

 From the Archives: Numbers Racket: How football players (and others) treat their uniform numbers.